King Arthur and the Riddle: The Wedding of Sir Gawain and the Lady Ragnell ~ Legend Stories for Kids

 "How lucky for me that we meet this way, with your arrow released from your hand," boomed the voice of a strong and mighty knight.
 "King Arthur, for many a year, you have done me wrong.
 Now it is time for me to quiet you."

-It was Sir Gromer!
+"Sir Gromer!" said King Arthur, and he thought to himself, "I meet my old enemy here in the woods, with no weapon to defend me.
+Where are my men?"
 Thinking quickly, the king said, "To slay me here, armed as you are and I clothed but in my greens, would bring you no honor.
 All the knights will refuse to sit by you, and shame will follow you evermore.
 I'll grant you anything - name it - land or gold, to spare my life."

 "There is no land or gold that I desire," said Sir Gromer.
 "However I will get what I seek in an honorable way.
 I'll give you a chance to solve a riddle.
-One year and a day from now, you must appear before me, here in the woods as you are, without friends to come with you and without weapons.
+One year and a day from now, you must appear before me, here in the woods as you are, without friends to come with you and with no weapon.
 If at that time you are unable to solve this riddle, no man will object that I will take your life.
 But if you answer the riddle correctly, there will be no battle.
 You must swear on your honor that you will return in one year and a day, as I have said."

-"Lo, I agree," said the king.
-“What is the riddle?"
+"Lo, I agree," said the King.
+"What is the riddle?"

 "You must tell me what it is that women desire most, above all else."

-Only to his nephew, the gentle Sir Gawain, did King Arthur share what had really taken place.
+Only to his nephew, the gentle knight, Sir Gawain, did King Arthur share what had really taken place.

-"Alas!" the king thought to himself, "woe is me, that I should cause Gawain, my own nephew, to thus be wed!"
+"Alas!" the king thought to himself, "woe is me, that I should cause Gawain, my own dear nephew, to thus be wed!"
 He said aloud, "Then we must part, lady.
 But do tell me, before I go, what is your name?"